 In addition, we continued with our interventions in the departments affected by Matthew:

 - UNICEF enabled access to safe water to more than 640,000 people since the passage of Hurricane Matthew.

-- 120 schools damaged by the hurricane were rehabilitated, facilitating the return to school for more than 30,000 schoolchildren.
-139 schools received more than 10,000 school furniture items and 26,000 children received psychosocial support.
+- 120 schools damaged by Hurricane Matthew have been rehabilitated, which facilitated the return to class for over 30,000 students.
+More than 10,000 items of school furniture were provided in 139 schools, and 27,000 children received psychosocial support.

 - In 2017, a total of 10,628 children under five with severe acute malnutrition and 7,381 children with moderate acute malnutrition were treated.
 More than 32,000 children 6-24 months of age, and 22,725 pregnant and lactating women received micronutrients.

 Due to climate change, cyclones are becoming more and more devastating.
 Strengthening awareness of risk and disaster management is a priority.
 We held consultations with young people in the South and Grand’Anse, the two departments most affected by Hurricane Matthew.
 Awareness also goes through our youth and adolescents.